 As part of the 14th Dubai International Film Festival, the

-latest trends in VR.
-Buy, sell or discover projects and access one of the
+the latest trends in VR.
+Buy, sell or discover projects and access

 The DFM is the business and trade hub of the festival and the

 world’s leading industry platform for Arab cinema, making it a

 must-attend annual event for industry professionals.

 Accreditation for the DFM is solely reserved for film industry

 3. Call for entries: The 25th Stuttgart Festival of Animated

 The International Festival of Animated Film in Stuttgart (ITFS)

 celebrates its 25th anniversary edition.
 The ITFS presents a full,

 up-to-date spectrum of animated filmmaking and its intersections